Pravastatin: Medical uses

 Pravastatin is primarily used for the treatment of dyslipidemia and the prevention of cardiovascular disease.
 It is recommended to be used only after other measures, such as diet, exercise, and weight reduction, have not improved cholesterol levels.

-The evidence for the use of pravastatin is generally weaker than for other statins.
-The antihypertensive and lipid-lowering treatment to prevent heart attack trial (ALLHAT), failed to demonstrate a difference in all-cause mortality or nonfatal myocardial infarction/fatal coronary heart disease rates between patients receiving pravastatin 40 mg daily (a common starting dose) and those receiving usual care.
+Pravastatin has been found to have a similar effectiveness at lowering low-density lipoprotein cholesterol as fluvastatin but evidence indicates that pravastatin may not be as effective as other statin medications.
+The beneficial effect of pravastatin is dependent on the dose and the potential for side effects or unwanted effects from this medication are not clear from clinical trials.

 Adverse effects and contraindications

 Pravastatin has undergone over 112,000 patient-years of double-blind, randomized trials using the 40 mg, once-daily dose and placebos.
 These trials indicate pravastatin is well tolerated and displays few noncardiovascular abnormalities in patients.
-However, side effects may occur.
-A doctor should be consulted if symptoms such as heartburn or headache are severe and do not go away.

-These uncommon side effects should be promptly reported to the prescribing doctor or an emergency medical service: